Charles E W Bean, Diaries, AWM38 3DRL 606/39/1 - February 1916 - Part 6

 The bookplates will be sent handed

-back to the unit committee.
+back to the Unit committee.

-They request be compared
+They must be compared

 & certified correct